Hauts-de-France & Upper Loire Barge Cruise 2024

 Sightseeing: WW1 museum in Meaux

-Leaving Chateau Thierry, we cruise on the beautiful river Marne and head towards Langy and after a buffet lunch we will visit the WW1 Museum, this is the biggest museum in Europe dedicated to the First World War and holds over 60,000 exhibits.
+After a buffet breakfast we will take a drive through the city of Meaux to the WW1 museum, this is the biggest museum in Europe dedicated to the First World War and holds over 60,000 exhibits.
 The collection was started by Jean-Pierre Verney and in 2005 the City of Meaux bought his collection and built the museum to show it to the world.
-Then enjoy a walk around this wonderful city.
+We return to the C’est La Vie for lunch and a cruise on the beautiful river Marne going towards Paris, our evening mooring is the town of Neuilly-sur-Marne.

 Dinner Aboard.